quickemu-project/quickemu/README.md

   * The `macos_release="big-sur"` line instructs Quickemu to optimise for a particular macOS release.
     * For example VirtIO Network and Memory Ballooning are available in Big Sir, but not previous releases.
     * And VirtIO Block Media (disks) are supported/stable in Catalina and newer.
-  * If you want to disable VirtIO Block Media and use SATA emulation add `virtio_blk="off"` to your configuration.
-    * `quickget` disables VirtIO Block Media for High Sierra and Mojave by default since it is not supported on those releases.

 ### macOS compatibility